Thunderbolts (comics): Baron Helmut Zemo's Thunderbolts

 Jolt, an Asian American teenage girl whose entire family was killed by Onslaught and was experimented on by Arnim Zola, soon joined the team after she came to the Baxter Building seeking the help of the FF.
 Jolt, however, was not a supervillain, with the young girl honestly believing that her new friends were heroes (Zemo used the opportunity to create the team's new history).
 Soon after the addition of Jolt, Techno's neck was broken in battle with the Elements of Doom.
 Techno then seemingly transferred his mind into an android body built from his tech-pack.

 Just as Zemo's plans were about to come to fruition, everything unravelled.
 To the astonishment of the entire world, the Fantastic Four and the Avengers returned.
 Faced with the return of the lost heroes, Zemo revealed the true nature of the Thunderbolts to the world.
 Ostensibly, he did this to ensure the loyalty of the team by ruining their chances of becoming heroes.

 The Thunderbolts (minus the android Techno) turned on Zemo for his betrayal.
-In the ensuing battle, Zemo and Techno used a mind control device to turn the Avengers and Fantastic Four against the remaining Thunderbolts, who, with the help of the size-changing Atlas- as well as Iron Man, who had designed his armour to make himself more resistant to mind control- ultimately rallied and freed the other heroes.
+In the ensuing battle, Zemo and Techno used a mind control device to turn the Avengers and Fantastic Four against the remaining Thunderbolts, who, with the help of the size-changing Atlas – as well as Iron Man who had designed his armor to make himself more resistant to mind control – ultimately rallied and freed the other heroes.
 Together, they defeated Zemo and Techno.
 Unbeknownst to his teammates, Atlas helped the wounded Zemo escape, while Techno fled under his own power.

 Amidst this chaos, Meteorite decided to return to her old identity.
 She altered her costume and changed her codename back to Moonstone.
 After a brief stop-over in an alternate dimension, the team learned that Moonstone had no intention of reforming and becoming a superhero.
 She told them she only turned against Zemo out of self-preservation.

 Upon their return to Earth, the team set up shop in Colorado and pondered their next move.